Last Updated on

 You can get a Medicare Advantage plan during your Initial Coverage Election Period (ICEP).
 The Initial Coverage Election Period is usually the same as your Initial Enrollment Period under Original Medicare, which begins three months before you turn 65, includes your birthday month, and ends three months after that month.

-If you didn’t enroll in a Medicare Advantage plan when you were first eligible, or if you want to switch Medicare Advantage plans or make certain other coverage changes, you can take advantage of the Annual Election Period, which runs from October 15 to December 7 each year.
+If you didn’t enroll in a Medicare Advantage plan when you were first eligible, or if you want to switch Medicare Advantage plans or make certain other coverage changes, you can take advantage of the Fall Open Enrollment Period, which runs from October 15 to December 7 each year.
 Your new coverage goes into effect on January 1 of the following year.

 In certain situations, you may be allowed to switch Medicare Advantage plans in Maryland (as in other states) during a Special Election Period.
 Those situations include, but are not limited to: moving to a new address where your existing plan isn’t available; losing your current coverage, or experiencing changes in your current plan that affect your health benefits.
 Special Election Periods vary depending on personal circumstances that might affect your ability to receive Medicare benefits to which you are entitled if you were not permitted to make a change to your Medicare Advantage plan when the circumstance arose.

-If you’re enrolled in a Medicare Advantage plan in Maryland and want to switch back to Original Medicare, Part A and Part B, you may do so during the annual Medicare Advantage Disenrollment Period, which runs from January 1 to February 14.
-During this period, you can also add a stand-alone Medicare Part D Prescription Drug Plan.
+If you’re enrolled in a Medicare Advantage plan in Maryland and want to switch back to Original Medicare, Part A and Part B, you may do so during the Medicare Advantage Open Enrollment Period, which runs annually from January 1 to March 31.
+If you drop your Medicare Advantage plan during this period, you can also add a stand-alone Medicare Part D Prescription Drug Plan to go alongside Original Medicare.
+You also can switch from one Medicare Advantage plan to another.

 If you decide to enroll in a Medicare Advantage plan in Maryland, you have to keep Medicare Part A and Part B, and you have to continue paying your Medicare Part B premium.